top of page

 I'll give an example; I believed for a nearly a year that I was having terrible bleeding gums.
 I thought I had the worst case of gingivitis... which was weird because my dental hygiene routine had not changed.

 But when I started my HRT and found the right dose, my "gingivitis" went away.
-Now there is nothing in scientific literature that says that bleeding gums or gingivitis can be caused by your menopausal journey.
+There is nothing in scientific literature that says that bleeding gums or gingivitis can be caused by your menopausal journey.
 Still, for me, there was a definite direct correlation to my oestrogen levels getting back up to "my" healthy level again.

-So this list, is based on my own personal experience, and what I've seen in clinic, as common ailments in women going through their menopausal journey:
+Below is a list, is based on my own personal experience, and what I've seen in clinic, as common ailments in women going through their menopausal journey:

 Temperature issues: